Labor Induction: Care Instructions

 • Your pregnancy has gone 1 to 2 weeks past your expected due date.

 • You have a problem that may harm your health or the health of your baby if you continue to be pregnant.
-This includes high blood pressure, preeclampsia, and diabetes.
+Examples are high blood pressure, preeclampsia, and diabetes.

 • Your water breaks, but labor does not start.